EFA-FHB/eforms-validator-core/.github/README.md

 ## License

-EForms Validator - Core is licensed under the MIT License.
+EForms Validator - Core is licensed under the Apache License, Version 2.0.
 You are free to use, modify, and distribute the code, subject to the terms of the license.